fabacab/inline-gdocs-viewer/readme.txt

 Please refer to the [DataTables API reference manual](https://datatables.net/reference/api) for more information about customizing DataTables-enhanced tables.

 == Change log ==

+= Version 0.4.7.1 =

+* Usability: Show a user-friendly error with suggestions to fix the detected problem.

 = Version 0.4.7 =